 MOD AFCP/19/8#10915

-6 1.4 eferences to CCITTRecommendationsand Instructions in these Regulations are not to be taken as giving to those Recommendations and Instructions the same legal status as the Regulations.
+6 1.4 Unless otherwise specified in these Regulations, references to ITU-T Recommendations in these Regulations are not to be taken as giving to those Recommendations the same legal status as the Regulations.

 Reasons: Except for those very few Recommendations that should be given a non-voluntary status if it’s partial or non-implementation will lead to improper implementation/enforcement of the ITRs provisions to fulfil their intended purpose.
 Otherwise the ITU-T Recommendations will keep its voluntary nature.
 Such class of Recommendations may include those that have policy or regulatory implications and approved by the Member States using the TAP process.
 Other editorials are considered, where ITU-T replaces CCITT and instructions are dismissed as being obsolete.